-- k.
+- j.
 Place the filter paper inside the funnel and seal it by wetting it with a small amount DI water.
 (You can leave this water in the Erlenmeyer flask.)
-Filter the aspirin sample prepared above.
+Filter the aspirin sample that's in the flask labeled as Aspirin Trial 1.
 Once all the solution has gone through, rinse the filter paper and precipitate with a few milliliters of deionized water.
 Allow all the water to drain into the receiving flask.
-Rinse two more times. - l.
+Rinse two more times. - k.
 Remove funnel and cover flask with Parafilm or a watch glass.
+Dispose this used filter paper into the Solid Waste container.